 Career and Economic Outlook

-The median salary for all computer systems analysts, of which data modelers are a part, was $85,800 in May 2015, according to the U.S. Bureau of Labor Statistics (BLS).
-Jobs for computer systems analysts overall are projected to grow by 21% from 2014-2024, a rate faster than the national average, according to the BLS.
+The median salary for all computer systems analysts, of which data modelers are a part, was $88,740 in May 2018, according to the U.S. Bureau of Labor Statistics (BLS).
+Jobs for computer systems analysts overall are projected to grow by 9% from 2016-2026, a rate as fast as the national average, according to the BLS.